jlhjiang/XC-ID/README.md

 # XC-ID
-**X Chromosome Inactivation IDentifier**
+**X Chromosome inactivation IDentifier**

 Jennifer Jiang, Jesse Gillis (2025)

+## Overview
-XC-ID is a computational tool for identifying the per-cell active X lineage in single-cell RNA-seq (scRNA-seq) data from female mammals.
+**XC-ID** is a computational tool for identifying the *active X chromosome lineage* (maternal or paternal haplotype) in **single-cell RNA-seq (scRNA-seq)** data from female mammals.
-It leverages allele-specific expression patterns at heterozygous X-linked SNPs to assign each cell to its active X chromosome (X₀ or X₁).
+It infers per-cell X-chromosome activation states using allele-specific expression patterns at heterozygous X-linked SNPs.

-XC-ID can be used in both Python API and as a command-line tool
+XC-ID is available both as:
+- a **Python API** (for integration with Jupyter or Scanpy workflows), and
+- a **command-line interface** for batch processing.

 ---

-## Overview
+## Features

-XC-ID performs:
+XC-ID performs the following key steps:

-1. **Allele-specific read parsing** from STAR+WASP–aligned BAMs --> cells X SNPs counts matrices
+1. **Allele-specific read parsing** – extracts per-cell, per-SNP counts from STAR+WASP–aligned BAM files.
-2. **Haplotype inference** using a simulated annealing–based optimization algorithm
+2. **Haplotype inference and phasing** – assigns each cell’s active X haplotype using a simulated annealing optimization.
-3. **Bootstrap-based confidence estimation** for robust X lineage assignment
+3. **Bootstrap-based confidence estimation** – quantifies assignment robustness through iterative resampling.

-Finally, XC-ID generates a results table that can be readily integrated with cell metadata in single-cell toolkits such as Scanpy or seurat.
+The output table integrates with standard single-cell analysis frameworks (e.g., **Scanpy**, **Seurat**) metadata.

-Currently, XC-ID has been tested on 10X v2, v3, GEM-X, and SmartSeq technology.
-It has also been successfully implemented in non-human/mice mammalian species.
+XC-ID has been tested across 10X Genomics (v2, v3, GEM-X) and SmartSeq platforms, and in both human and non-human mammalian datasets.

 ---